tuokkom/TaskManager-React/README.md

 ### `npm run server`

 Opens a local server containing the tasks.
-Serves as the back end of the Task Manager application.
+Serves as the backend of the Task Manager application.

 Open [http://localhost:5000/tasks](http://localhost:5000/tasks) to view it in the browser.